MEET YOUR ALLERGIST

 Immunotherapy can be given as allergy shots or sublingual tablets.

 Allergy shots are given to patients every week or two and contain some or all of the allergens that cause their sensitivity problems.
-Gradually the injections get stronger and stronger.
+Gradually, the injections get stronger and stronger.
 In most cases, the sensitivity issues get less and less over time.

 Sublingual immunotherapy is only available to ragweed, grass pollens and dust mites.
 These tablets are taken daily at home.
 However, the first dose is taken at the allergist’s office.
 Sensitivities improve over time while on the immunotherapy.